-- A. Professional Qualifications - Qualifications of the firm and the staff that will be assigned to complete the project. - B. Direct Experience - Submittals must demonstrate experience and expertise with management of invasive species and PNW riparian plantings and will give special consideration to vegetation management contractors with an expertise in integrated pest management, and knowledgeable in the latest techniques in both chemical and nonchemical approaches to managing target species, and choosing appropriate methods to reduce chemical use and maintain effectiveness.
+- Professional Qualifications Qualifications of the firm and the staff that will be assigned A. to complete the project. - Direct Experience Submittals must demonstrate experience and expertise with B. management of invasive species and PNW riparian plantings and will give special consideration to vegetation management contractors with an expertise in integrated pest management, and knowledgeable in the latest techniques in both chemical and nonchemical approaches to managing target species, and choosing appropriate methods to reduce chemical use and maintain effectiveness.
 Knowledge of appropriate timing of treatments for specific species is necessary to maximize effectiveness and prevent recurrence.
-The contractor or operator shall be certified in chemical pest control with WA State.
-A minimum of ten projects within the past 2 years is required. - C. Past Performance - Past performance on similar contracts with Government/Tribal agencies must be demonstrated in terms of deliverables that were completed, whether projects were completed on time and within cost.
+The contractor or operator shall be certified in chemical pest control with WA State or indicate ability to get this certification.
+A minimum of two projects within the past 5 years is required.

+- C. Past Performance - Past performance on similar contracts with Government/Tribal agencies must be demonstrated in terms of deliverables that were completed, whether projects were completed on time and within cost.
 Past performance should be described with a list of comparable projects.
-Listed projects should include a project description, owner, and contact information, cost of project, and types of deliverables. - D. Geographic Proximity and Familiarity - Applicants should describe office locations and familiarity with the area.
+Listed projects should include a project description, owner, and contact information, cost of project, and types of deliverables. - Geographic Proximity and Familiarity Applicants should describe office locations and D. familiarity with the area.
 Applicants should also describe any prior work with the Tribes or on the Tulalip Reservation, or within the Marysville Trough. - E. Project Management and Team Organization - Applicant should describe staff who will be involved and to what level, the project lead and organization.
 Additional information should include quality assurance and cost control measures, and prior experience of the project team as a unit.
-A minimum crew size of four people is required. - F. Indian Preference - Extent of active participation of Indian Owned firms, and Indian professional and support staff. - G. Availability - The applicant must be available to begin immediately this spring, with appropriate timing for invasive management and control.
+A minimum crew size of four people is required. - F. Indian Preference - Extent of active participation of Indian Owned firms, and Indian professional and support staff. - G. Availability - The applicant must be available to begin this spring, with appropriate timing for invasive management and control.